St John's Church, Shobdon: Exterior

 The exterior is of "coursed rubble with a slate roof." and with a standard arrangement of nave, transepts and chancel.
 Ogee arches for windows and door cases proliferate.
 The short tower contains a belfry.

 Interior

 The exterior does not anticipate the "icing-sugar whiteness" of the interior, with "Gothick, Rococo even Chinoiserie flourishes."

 Shobdon Arches

-The Shobdon Arches is an eyecatcher created in the park at the time of the re-modelling of the interior of the church.
-It uses material from the original church, including the chancel arch.
+The Shobdon Arches is an eyecatcher created in the park at the time of the reconstruction of the church.
+They include material from the original church, notably the chancel arch.
+The Shobdon Arches have subsequently "weathered disastrously."
 The Arches is a Grade II listed building and a scheduled monument.